Welcome to The Ballparks.

 The Ballparks, presented by This Great Game, is a comprehensive oral and visual review of major league ballparks past and present, detailing their origins and histories; the political, logistical, and aesthetic processes of building the facilities; and the end results from the perspective of the cities, the fans, the teams and their players.

-A work in progress, The Ballparks is a modular process with new ballpark profiles added on a continuing basis until all 30 active major league ballparks and some 40 extinct or no longer in use are uploaded.
-We’ll keep you notified on our Facebook page of new additions.
+A work in progress, The Ballparks is a modular process with new ballpark profiles added on a continuing basis until all 30 active major league ballparks and some 40 others extinct or no longer in use are uploaded.
+We’ll keep you notified of new additions on our Facebook and Twitter pages.

 If you have any comments or questions regarding The Ballparks, give us a shout.